vfedotovs/sslv_web_scraper/README.md

 # About sslv_web_scraper application:
-Purpouse: This application will parse daily https:/ss.lv website for apartments for sale in specific city of your choice and will filter parsed by your condition and  will send it as email
+Purpouse: This application will parse https:/ss.lv website for apartments for sale in specific city of your choice (currently its hardcoded for Ogre city please adjust to your needs) and  will send report filtered by your criteria to your gmail address

 TODO: Add list of features that are implemented